mita07/my-resume/index.md

 - 2 years

 __Description__
 - Describes the presentation semantics (the look and formatting) of a document written in a markup language.
-Responsive   layout concepts is very much focused to increase user's usability in various device.
 Interactive   designing with modern   look and feel to make any website or web apps more user-friendly and lookrative.
 - Basic concept about Bootstrap and works with it.